 The course consists of lectures, seminars, workshops and tutorials.
 Taught sessions alone will not provide all the information you need to navigate the course; in order to understand the topics covered, and to engage with the learning, additional reading and research will be required.
-Class discussion is an important part of your learning and some sessions will involve seminars and group discussion to allow you to share your ideas with your peers.
+Class discussion is an important part of your learning and you will be allocated a seminar group, which will change over the duration of your course.
+You should not move to another class without this being approved by the relevant Module Leader or the Programme Director.

-3.1 Exhibition Visits
+3.1 Exhibitions & Visits

 Exhibition visits are a very important aspect of your programme, and should be treated as an extension to teaching sessions.
-There will be organised group visits to exhibitions as part of your studies particularly on the Design & Visual Culture module where visiting exhibitions and museums to conduct primary research is part of the learning on this module.
-Please note that the College purchases the tickets to exhibitions for you and these external visits are included within taught module hours.
+There will be organised group visits to exhibitions as part of your studies - the College purchases the tickets for you.
+These visits are included within taught module hours.
 You may be set tasks associated with these visits, which will relate to the learning for the specific module.
 On these visits we encourage you to respond and engage with the exhibits in your own way - you will learn from reading the labels/ didactic panels and viewing the objects on display.
 You will also be encouraged to engage with digital exhibitions and archives.

 As part of your course, you will attend a session called "Bringing the Masthead to Life."
 This is where you will learn first-hand from Condé Nast professionals working across the titles and departments of the business.
-All students are expected to attend this session as this will underpin the course content for one of your first modules; Creative Industries.
+All students are expected to attend this session as this will underpin the course content for one of your first modules; Introduction to Fashion Media.